Macschrauber/Macschrauber-s-Rom-Dump/README.md

 ### Special thanks to:

 + flashrom.org for the cli tool communicating with the Mac firmware chip.
-+ tsialex for investigating the Mac bootrom and sharing the information.
++ tsialex @ Macrumors for investigating the Mac bootrom and sharing the information.
-+ Syncretic for scanvss.
++ Syncretic @ Macrumors for scanvss.
 + LongSoft for UEFIExtract.
 + joevt for rebuilding DirectHW.kext for all Mac OS versions.
-+ for help with compiling issues.
++ startergo for help with compiling issues.
-+ Dayo for assistance with English grammar and spelling, as well as his excellent RefindPlus bootloader.
++ dakanji for assistance with English grammar and spelling, as well as his excellent RefindPlus bootloader.
-+ Takaaki Naganoya@Piyomaru Software for the scrollable dialog "displaytextview"
++ Takaaki Naganoya @ Piyomaru Software for the scrollable dialog "displaytextview"

 ———————————————————————————————————————————————